nautobot/nautobot-app-device-onboarding/README.md

 ![onboard eos](docs/images/onboard_eos.png)

-## Consult the status of onboarding tasks
+## Consult the Status of Onboarding Tasks

 The status of the onboarding process for each device is maintained is a dedicated table in Nautobot and can be retrived :
 - Via the UI `/plugins/device-onboarding/`